xndien2004/Multimodal-Sarcasm-Detection-for-UITC2024/README.md

 </details>

 ## 📍 Overview
 The **Multimodal Sarcasm Detection System** is designed to detect sarcasm in multimedia content using image-text pairs.
-It generates captions from images using a pre-trained Florence-v2 and translate-en2vi model, then processes the data through three input streams: original text, generated captions, and image features.
+It generates captions from images using a pre-trained Vintern-1B-v2 model, then processes the data through three input streams: original text, generated captions, and image features.
 The system integrates these inputs into a unified model that classifies sarcasm across different categories: text sarcasm, image sarcasm, multi-modal sarcasm, and no sarcasm.

 This system is developed for the [**UITC2024** competition](https://dsc.uit.edu.vn/bang-b/) and aims to advance the understanding of sarcasm detection in multimodal contexts.